 Vegetables of all types are something you can pile your plate high with when following the DASH Diet for high blood pressure.
 Of course, potassium-rich veggies like potatoes, cooked spinach, and mushrooms are extra good for you.

-Aim for 4-5 servings of fruit per day, with a serving being equal to 1 medium piece of fruits, ½ cup of cut-up fresh or frozen fruit, or ¼ cup dried fruit.
+Aim for 4-5 servings of fruit per day, with a serving being equal to 1 medium piece of fruit, ½ cup of cut-up fresh or frozen fruit, 1/2 cup of orange juice, or ¼ cup of dried fruit.

 Low-Fat Dairy Products